LQRS: Learned Query Re-optimization Framework for Spark SQL: Experiments

 \subsubsection{Proportion of bushy plans}

-Here we analyze the proportion of test queries whose final executed plans adopt a bushy join structure.
-In our experiments, 22 (19.5\%) queries in JOB, 5 (20.1\%) in ExtJOB, and 30 (27.3\%) in STACK ultimately execute with bushy plans, enabled by the application of CBO actions and leading actions as described in Sec.~\ref{sec:bushy}.
-These results demonstrate that AQORA is capable of effectively exploring bushy join plans to improve query performance.
+Here, we analyze the proportion of test queries whose final executed plans adopt a bushy join structure.
+In our experiments, 22 (19.5\%) queries in JOB, 5 (20.1\%) in ExtJOB, and 30 (27.3\%) in STACK ultimately execute with bushy plans, enabled by the plan transformation actions as described in Section~\ref{sec:bushy}.
+These results show that LQRS is capable of effectively exploring bushy join plans to improve query performance.